-Professor Terje Haukaas (Haukås in Norwegian) is currently on a study leave at UPV in Valencia, Spain.
-He will return in July 2018 to the Department of Civil Engineering at UBC in Vancouver where he has been a member of the Structural Engineering group since 2003.
-He received his MS and PhD degrees from the University of California at Berkeley in 1999 and 2003.
+Professor Terje Haukaas (Haukås in Norwegian) is currently on a study leave at Universitat Politècnica de València in Spain.
+At UBC Vancouver he has been a member of the structural engineering group in civil engineering since 2003.
+Dr. Haukaas received his MS and PhD degrees from the University of California at Berkeley in 1999 and 2003.
 Originally from Norway, Dr. Haukaas obtained his undergraduate degree from the Norwegian University of Science and Technology in Trondheim in 1996 after obtaining an engineering degree from the Stavanger University College in 1994 and a technician degree from the Stavanger Technical College in 1992.
 He worked as an engineer in Norway from 1997 to 1998.
 Prior to entering the field of engineering, Dr. Haukaas had become a Journeyman and Master Builder of carpentry.
 Dr. Haukaas conducts research on probabilistic modelling of hazards, structures, and impacts, with emphasis on computational simulation models.
 He has co-authored a number of journal papers on reliability, sensitivity, and optimization analysis applied to civil engineering problems.
 Software development is an integral part of Dr. Haukaas’ research.
 He developed the first version of the Matlab toolbox FERUM and he implemented the first reliability and sensitivity options in OpenSees.
 He later spearheaded the development of Rt and Rts, which are computer programs for multi-hazard and multi-model reliability and optimization analysis.

 Awards & Honours